OGRECave/ogre/Docs/src/material-scripts.md

 ## diffuse

-Sets the diffuse colour reflectance properties of this pass. @note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification
+Sets the diffuse colour reflectance properties of this pass.
 @par
 Format: diffuse (&lt;red&gt; &lt;green&gt; &lt;blue&gt; \[&lt;alpha&gt;\]| vertexcolour)<br> NB valid colour values are between 0.0 and 1.0.

+@copydetails Ogre::Pass::setDiffuse
+@note When using shader programs, you have to explicitely forward this property in the @ref Program-Parameter-Specification

 @par
 Example: diffuse 1.0 0.5 0.5

-The base colour of a pass is determined by how much red, green and blue light is reflects at each vertex.
-This property determines how much diffuse light (light from instances of the Light class in the scene) is reflected.
-It is also possible to make the diffuse reflectance track the vertex colour as defined in the mesh by using the keyword vertexcolour instead of the colour values.
-The default is full white, meaning objects reflect the maximum white light they can from Light objects.
-This setting has no effect if dynamic lighting is disabled using the ’lighting off’ attribute, or if any texture layer has a ’colour\_op replace’ attribute.
 @par
 Default: diffuse 1.0 1.0 1.0 1.0